bids-standard/bids-specification/src/schema/README.md

 Each of these object types has a single file in the `objects/` directory.

--   `modalities.yaml`: The modalities, or types of technology, used to acquire data in a BIDS dataset.
+-   `instruments.yaml`: The instruments, or types of technology, used to acquire data in a BIDS dataset.
-    These modalities are not reflected directly in the specification.
+    These instruments are not reflected directly in the specification.
     For example, while both fMRI and DWI data are acquired with an MRI, in a BIDS dataset they are stored in different directories reflecting the two different `datatypes`.